zoe9078/website-2.0/exampleSite/content/english/blog/blog-post-3.md

 This tool allows the use of gaze activated software.
 It would be helpful for me if I wanted to create an interactive piece of art where the user had to move their eyes to interact.
 I think implementing the body into the interactivity of a project would be a good way to study human-computer interactions.
 The use of a gaze heat map such as [this one](https://github.com/TobiasRoeddiger/GazePointHeatMap) could also be used to track where a user looks when interacting with a project.

+An example of a project this software was used to create is a gaze activated keyboard.
+An image of this in use is above.
+The user looks in one of the four directions in order to narrow down which number they wish to type.
+Thisis just one example of how this software could be used!

+This software uses the Tensorflow "Face Landmarks Detection" model.
+This may be another tool that is useful to my research, especially in the area of interactive art.
+There are so many ways facial gestures could be implemented into any projects I create in the future!

 *This tutorial is in Javascript.*

-An example of a project this software was used to create is a gaze activated keyboard.

 In order to use the gaze detection software we must clone it into our computers using: